devmendesx/devmendesx/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Invillia.
-- 🌱 I’m currently learning iOS/Swift.
+- 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on Fullstack technologies.
-- 🤔 I’m looking for help on iOS SwiftUI.
 - 💬 Ask me about anything you want!

   <a href = "mailto:matheushenriquesad@gmail.com"><img src="https://img.shields.io/badge/-Gmail-%23333?style=for-the-badge&logo=gmail" target="_blank"></a>